merciof/trainee-pitang/README.md

 2. Install the packages using your favorite package manager ( yarn install or npm install ).
 3. **Important:** Rename the file config/**config.example.js** to config/**config.js** and add the API_URL.
 The default is http://localhost:8080
 4. Run the app.
 5. The backend must be on too.
+You can find it [here](https://github.com/merciof/trainee-pitang-backend)

 ## :tada: Technologies